A Theoretical and Empirical Comparison of the Temporal Exponential Random Graph Model and the Stochastic Actor-Oriented Model: Theoretical Comparison Between the Two Models

 \subsubsection{Conditionality on Previous Time Points and Goodness of Fit}

 There are two principal ways in which the SAOM and TERGM differ with respect to changes in the configuration of the network between observed time points.
 The first is simplest.
 The SAOM takes the first network to be given (not modeled) and then models changes from that base network going forward \citep{Lusher:2013}.
 It is natively a model of \emph{changes} in networks.
 The TERGM, which can be said to follow the core ERGM more closely, is a model of the network itself, rather than changes to it.
 The TERGM conditions on at least one previous network but natively models the structure of the network over time, rather than changes to it.
-That said, the TERGM can be adjusted to closely mimic the SAOM in the modeling of changes by including a ``memory'' term, which indicates whether a given edge existed in the previous time period (for an extended discussion of memory terms, see \citealt{Leifeld:2016}).
-In the TERGM, one can control for the effect of the previous network on the current network and then proceed by interpreting the parameters of the remaining statistics as network effects conditional on the previous state of the network.
-The SAOM conditions on the previous network by letting the mini-step process depart from the previous network.
+That said, the TERGM can be adjusted to closely mimic the SAOM in the modeling of changes by including a ``memory'' term, which indicates whether a given edge existed in the previous time period (for an extended discussion of memory terms, see \citealt{Leifeld:2018}).
+In the TERGM, one can control for the effect of the previous network on the current network and then proceed by interpreting the parameters of the remaining statistics as network effects conditional on the previous state of the network.\footnote{In addition to an autoregressive memory term, the TERGM can include statistics that model the evolution between two or more consecutive time points as a process, for example delayed reciprocity over two time points or triadic closure over three time points.
+Thus, TERGMs need not be merely autoregressive but can model temporal change directly.
+An autoregressive TERGM without additional temporal dependence is a simple specification that may or may not be a good choice in a given empirical context.} The SAOM conditions on the previous network by letting the mini-step process depart from the previous network.
 While the amount of network change in the TERGM is visible in the parameter of the model term that conditions on the previous network, the amount of change in the SAOM is visible in the rate parameter(s).